 Sylvia Prahl Offers Her Vision of Giving

 Tell Sylvia Prahl that life is an adventure and she may correct you.
 To this sharp and always interested octogenarian, life presented many adventures.
 And she's not finished.
-Her next adventure is helping others through a planned gift to the Moran Eye Center.
+Her next adventure is helping others through a legacy gift to the Moran Eye Center.

 Sylvia immigrated to the United States from her native Switzerland in 1956, a 25-year-old X-ray technician open to new horizons.
 In Seattle she met and married an equally bold soul, James W. Prahl, a medical intern at Virginia Mason Hospital.

 When James earned a Ph.D. in biochemistry at the University of Washington, it was the beginning of a stellar research career.
 James wrote his papers, and Sylvia—more adept in grammar and language arts—proofread and polished the final drafts.